 Parable of the Good Samaritan

 Now a certain doctor of the law suddenly stood up, tempting Him and saying, "Master, what shall I do to inherit eternal life?"
 (Luke 10:25, HBFV).

-Jesus answered by throwing the question back to the person who stated we are to love God and love our neighbor as ourselves (Luke 10:27).
 The man, after his answer was acknowledged correct, then asked Jesus who was his neighbor.
-The Bible says he did this to justify himself (verse 29), as the Jews generally did not consider Samaritans and Gentiles as their "neighbors."
-The Lord's response to the identity of a person's neighbor is the Good Samaritan parable.
+The Bible says he did this to justify himself (Luke 10:29), as the Jews generally did not consider Samaritans and Gentiles as their "neighbors."
+The Lord's response to the identity of a person's neighbor is this parable centered on a Samaritan.

+Parable of the Good Samaritan